amygdala/tensorflow-workshop/INSTALL.md

 We highly recommend that you use a virtual environment for your TensorFlow installation rather than a direct install onto your machine.
 The instructions below walk you through a `conda` install, but a `virtualenv` environment will work as well.

-Note: The 'preprocessing' stage in the [Cloud ML transfer learning](workshop_sections/transfer_learning/cloudml) example requires installation of the Cloud ML SDK, which requires Python 2.7.
-Otherwise, Python 3 should likely work.

 ### Install Conda + Python 2.7 to use as your local virtual environment

 Anaconda is a Python distribution that includes a large number of standard numeric and scientific computing packages.
 Anaconda uses a package manager called "conda" that has its own environment system similar to Virtualenv.